Ukrainian fast assault craft Stanislav

+DSHK-1 Stanislav was a Ukrainian fast assault craft of the launched in 2018.
+The ship was built as a successor to the s, and was capable of landing a platoon-sized unit of amphibious infantry for beach assaults.

 Description

 Stanislav had a full displacement of 47 tons.
 It was 24.3 m long, 4.8 m wide at its widest point, and had a maximum draft of 1 m.
 It could reach a maximum speed of 50 kn using its water jet propulsion.
 At 11 kn, the vessel had a range of 500 mi and could act autonomously for up to five days.
 It required a crew of five people to operate, and could carry a single platoon-sized unit of infantry (up to 32 people).
 Stanislav could be equipped with either two machine guns or automatic grenade launchers.
 It also mounted two MLRS systems which fired unguided S-8 rockets.
 The ship included extensive reinforced steel armor plating to protect against small arms fire, shells, and splintering.
 The armor mainly protected the engine room, pilothouse, and the embarked infantry accommodation areas.

 The mission set of Stanislav and the other Centaur-class ships is primarily deploying marines and special forces to forward positions, but also includes auxiliary tasks such as search-and-rescue, maritime patrol, and surveillance.